How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your Network is Important | Have a chat with friends who have been in similar positions or reach out to the professional network as well as brainstorming members within professional organizations. |
+Your network is important | Have a chat with friends who’ve held similar roles or reach out via professionally-oriented networks and brainstorming with members within professional organizations. |

-Prepare Talk points | Education & certification, Years of relevant experience, Results and achievements, Unique skills and characteristics (e.g. the ability to speak two languages), Industry knowledge, Potential for training |
+Create Talk points | Qualifications and training, Years of relevant experience, Performance and achievements, Unique abilities and skills (e.g. bi-lingualism) Knowledge of the industry, Potential for training |

-Be flexible | Find out about other incentives, such as performance-based bonus structures instead of Base salary (?).
-Be sure remain professional during the negotiation. |
+Stay flexible | Consider alternative incentives such as performance-based bonus structures instead of Base salary. (?).
+You must remain professional during the negotiation process. |

-Practice active listening | Listening is equally as important as communicating during these types of conversations.
-You can take the lessons you’ve learned from these discussions and incorporate it into any future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is just as important as communicating during these types of conversations.
+Consider what you’ve learned from these conversations and incorporate them into future negotiations you’ll likely take part in. |

 Frequently Asked Questions